Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Numerical examples

-In this experiment, we assess the performance of the proposed Bayesian procedure and the DP mixture model with data-dependent hyperparameters.
+In this experiment, we assess the performance of the proposed Bayesian procedure and the DP mixture model with sample size dependent hyperparameters.
 We generated the Gaussian mixture with atoms $(-2,0,2)$ and equal weights $(1/3, 1/3, 1/3)$.
 Five independent data sets are generated from this Gaussian mixture model for each sample size $n\in\{50, 100, 250, 1000, 2500\}$.
-We compare four Bayesian methods: the two MFM models with Poisson mean parameter $\lambda_n=n^{-1}$ (\texttt{MFM\_vary}) and $\lambda_n=0.01$ (\texttt{MFM\_const}) and the two DP mixtures models with concentration parameter $\kappa_n=(n\log n)^{-1}$ (\texttt{DP\_vary}) and $\kappa_n=0.01$ (\texttt{DP\_const}).
+We compare four Bayesian methods: the two MFM models with Poisson mean parameter $\lambda_n=10\exp\del{-\frac{1}{5}\frac{\log^2n}{\log\log n}}$ (\texttt{MFM\_vary}) and $\lambda_n=1$ (\texttt{MFM\_const}) and the two DP mixtures models with concentration parameter $\kappa_n=20/n$ (\texttt{DP\_vary}) and $\kappa_n=0.4$ (\texttt{DP\_const}).
 We use the uniform distribution on $[-6,6]$ for both the prior on the atoms for the MFM and the base distribution for the DP mixture.

-We use Neal’s Algorithm 8 \citep{neal2000markov} for non-conjugate priors to compute the posterior distributions of the DP mixtures.
+For posterior computation for the MFM models, we employ the reversible jump MCMC algorithm of \citep{richardson1997bayesian}.
+For each posterior computation, we ran a single Markov chain with length 105,000.
+We saved every 100-th sample after a burn-in period of 5,000 samples.
+On the other hand, we use Neal’s Algorithm 8 \citep{neal2000markov} for non-conjugate priors to compute the posterior distributions of the DP mixtures.

 \cref{fig:post_nc} presents the posterior distributions of the number of components for the two MFMs and of the number of cluster for the two DP mixtures, respectively.
 It clearly shows that the diminishing choices of hyperparameter advocated by our theory outperforms the constant counterparts.
 It is worth to notice that the posterior distribution of \texttt{DP\_vary} captures the true number of components well for large samples.
-It is a widely observed that the DP mixture tends to produce redundant clusters, in particular, \citet{miller2018mixture} and \citet{guha2019posterior} observed this phenomenon in their simulation studies, however our simulation shows that a data-dependent concentration parameter inversely related to the sample size can circumvent this issue.
+It is a widely observed that the DP mixture tends to produce redundant clusters, in particular, \citet{miller2018mixture} and \citet{guha2019posterior} observed this phenomenon in their simulation studies, however our simulation shows that a sample size dependent concentration parameter inversely related to the sample size can circumvent this issue.